akshwin/Dog-Breed-Identification-Using-Transfer-Learning/README.md

     * german-shepherd6.jpg (image file used for testing)

 6. **Documentation & Demonstration:**
-    * Project Documentation.docx (comprehensive explanation of the project)
+    * Project Documentation (comprehensive explanation of the project)
+    * Demonstration video